-From 1976 to 1979 his clinical training continued at the Royal Postgraduate Medical School, Hammersmith Hospital and in Portsmouth at St Mary’s Hospital/Southampton University Renal Unit.
+From 1976 to 1979 his clinical training continued at the Royal Postgraduate Medical School, Hammersmith Hospital, London, and at St. Mary’s Hospital & the Southampton University Renal Unit, Portsmouth.
 In 1978, he completed his MRCP (UK).
-In 1979 was awarded a Wellcome Trust Senior Research Fellowship in Clinical Science to work with Professor Sir Stanley Peart, FRS, at St Mary’s Hospital Medical School, University of London.
-In 1984, he was awarded a Wellcome Trust Senior Lectureship in Medicine, held jointly between St Mary’s and the Institute of Neurology with Professor Sir Stanley Peart and Sir Roger Bannister.
+In 1979 he was awarded a Wellcome Trust Senior Research Fellowship in Clinical Science to work with Professor Sir Stanley Peart, FRS, at St. Mary’s Hospital Medical School, University of London.
+In 1984, he was awarded a Wellcome Trust Senior Lectureship in Medicine, held jointly between St. Mary’s and the Institute of Neurology, working with Professor Sir Stanley Peart and Sir Roger Bannister.
 In 1987 he was awarded the Fellowship of the Royal College of Physicians, London (FRCP).
-In May 1991 the University of London conferred the title of Professor of Neurovascular Medicine and in 1995 awarded him the Doctorate of Science (DSc) in the Faculty of Science.
+In May 1991 the University of London conferred on him the title of Professor of Neurovascular Medicine, held between St. Mary’s Hospital Medical School and the Institute of Neurology, British Postgraduate Medical Federation, London.
+In 1995 he was awarded the Doctorate of Science (DSc) in the Faculty of Science at London University.
 In 2001 he was elected to the Academy of Medical Sciences (FMedSci).
-In 2007 he was awarded Doctor Honoris Causa by Lisboa University.
+In 2007 he was awarded Doctor Honoris Causa by Lisboa University, Portugal.